dotneko/onomy-valstats/README.md

 * Retrieves list of validators => `validators.csv`
 * Queries delegations for each validator and saves as `.csv` file
+* Optional `--height <block-height>` parameter can be added for specific block height

 Run python script to compute statistics: